• Dog Shock Collar – The Good and The Bad

 Most importantly, the group of dogs that received a shock for not abiding by a recall (Here) command, were also significantly elevated.

 Even more distressing, is that the results remained the same when the dogs were reintroduced to the testing area after four weeks.
-Their stress levels remained high even though they did not receive any shocks during this reintroduction period.
+Their stress levels remained high, even though they did not receive any shocks during this reintroduction period.

-Shock collars can weaken our bond with our dog.
+3. May weaken our bond with our dog.

-Polsky’s and Schalke’s studies show that dogs often associate the pain from electronic collars with their environment, as well as with people, animals, and other objects in that environment.
+Polsky and Schalke’s studies show that dogs often associate the pain from electronic collars with their environment, as well as with people, animals, and other objects in that environment.
 Even after shocks are no longer administered, the dogs still attach the environment to something stressful and negative.

 Remember that Schalke’s results show this negative attachment forming in a matter of 7 days.